grahampugh/erase-install/README.md

     sudo bash erase-install.sh --samebuild
     ```

+* Run the script with argument `--version=10.14` to check for the installer which matches the specified macOS version.
+This basically filters by version, and looks for the lowest build matching the version.
+Useful during Golden Master periods.

+    ```
+    sudo bash erase-install.sh --version=10.14
+    ```

 * Run the script with argument `--build=XYZ123` to check for the installer which matches the specified build ID, rather than the latest production installer.
 This allows the reinstallation of a forked or beta version.
 Note that it will only work if the build is compatible with the device on which you are running the script.

     ```